Limits of combinatorial patchworking: Introduction

 \subsection{Outline}

-Section~\ref{sec:viro} gives a brief overview of combinatorial patchworking.
-In Section~\ref{sec:signs}, we discuss a notion of equivalence of sign distributions, which leads to patchworks that agree up to reflections; this reduces the search space considerably.
-Section~\ref{sec:families} constructs infinite families of T-curves, including those arising from the honeycomb triangulation and the Harnack sign distribution.
-In Sections~\ref{sec:deg-6} and~\ref{sec:deg-7} we give explicit T-curve realizations for all nonempty real schemes of degree at most six (Proposition~\ref{thm:covering-5} and Theorem~\ref{thm:covering-6}) and for all real schemes of degree seven (Theorem~\ref{thm:covering-7}).
+Section~\ref{sec:viro} gives a brief overview of combinatorial patchworking, including a notion of equivalence of sign distributions that identifies patchworks agreeing up to reflection, considerably reducing the search space.
+Section~\ref{sec:haas} revisits Haas' zone decompositions \cite{1997:Haas:AlgebraicCombinatorial}; these are used to exhibit degree-eight $M$-curves which do not arise as T-curves.
+In this context we also verify that all maximal T-curves of degree eight satisfy Ragsdale's conjecture (Corollary~\ref{cor:ragsdale}).
+Section~\ref{sec:families} discusses infinite families of T-curves, including those arising from the honeycomb triangulation and the Harnack sign distribution.
+Section~\ref{sec:realizations} describes our computational search and gives explicit T-curve realizations degree by degree: for all nonempty real schemes of degree at most six (Proposition~\ref{thm:covering-5} and Theorem~\ref{thm:covering-6}), for all real schemes of degree seven (Theorem~\ref{thm:covering-7}), and partially in degree eight (Section~\ref{sec:deg-8}).
 Section~\ref{sec:outlook} concludes with open questions.
-Appendix~\ref{app:software} describes available software, and Appendix~\ref{app:statistics} provides statistics on the real schemes arising from a fixed triangulation as the signs vary.
+Appendix~\ref{app:statistics} provides statistics on the real schemes arising from a fixed triangulation as the signs vary, and Appendix~\ref{app:software} describes available software and data.